-To help you celebrate, we’ve put together some fun, easy and educational activities to inspire some reading and writing fun this Easter.
-Plus, don’t forget to download your FREE Easter Activities to practise important sight words with your children.
+To help you celebrate, we’ve put together some fun and easy activities to inspire some reading and writing fun this Easter.
+Plus, don’t forget to download your FREE Easter activities to practice important sight words with your children.

 1. The Easter Hunt

-Hand out your written clues to your egg hunters and watch them have fun helping each other read and decipher each one.
+Hand out your written clues to your egg hunters and encourage them to help each other read and decipher each one.
 You can also print out our Reading Eggs Egg Hunt activity sheet.